 Screen-based devices require respondents to sit in front of a monitor and interact with screen-based content.
 Although remote devices track the eyes only within certain limits (the so-called headbox), the freedom of movement is still sufficiently large for respondents to feel unrestricted.

-Remote or mobile – at this point you might tend to conclude that all eye tracking systems are pretty much the same.
+Screen-based or glasses – at this point, you might tend to conclude that all eye tracking systems are pretty much the same.
 Their only job is to track where people are looking and what they are looking at, so what’s the difference anyway?

 Don’t judge too fast.
 Actually, there is a difference.
-Eye tracking is on the rise, and to keep pace with demand, new systems are continuously being pushed onto the marked.
-Amidst all manufacturer specifications it can be quite hard to keep the overview and evaluate which eye tracker is right for your research endeavor.
+Eye tracking is on the rise, and to keep pace with demand, new systems are continuously being pushed onto the market.
+Amidst all manufacturer specifications, it can be quite hard to keep the overview and evaluate which eye tracker is right for your research endeavor.

 Which recording device should you go for?
 Start with the obvious: